krishang118/Flappy-Bird-RL-Trainer/README.md

 # Flappy Bird Q-Learning (RL) Trainer

-A Q-learning based training implementation for the Flappy Bird gane, built using Pygame.
-The agent learns to play Flappy Bird through a trial-and-error-based reinforcement learning (Q-Learning) approach, improving its performance over time.
+A Q-learning–based reinforcement learning agent that learns to play the Flappy Bird game using Pygame.
+The agent improves over time through trial-and-error interactions with the game environment.

 ## Requirements